What happens when I contact The Harbour?

 Yes, please ring us on 0117 9259348 or email: email@example.com and tell us about your own situation.
 We will help you if we can, or, if we are unable to, we will suggest other agencies that might be more appropriate.

 All of our counselling and psychotherapy is completely free of charge.
 However we do welcome donations.
 As a registered charity we are dependent on voluntary donations to be able to offer a free service.

 Do I have to live in Bristol?

 Not necessarily, although you do need to be able to come to our premises in central Bristol for sessions.

 How long will I have to wait?

-We try to make an initial appointment for a consultation with a counsellor/ psychotherapist within two to four weeks of your phone call.
+We try to make an initial appointment for a consultation with a counsellor/ psychotherapist within three to six weeks of your phone call.
 We will try and see you as quickly as we can, but at times of great demand there may be a delay before we can offer regular counselling.